himanshu2312/iNoteBook/README.md

 [iNoteBook App](https://i-notebook-2312.netlify.app)

 ## NOTE:
 This API may take some time for the first time to give a response as it is hosted on an unpaid platform.
+But the UI will work fine

 # Getting Started with Create React App
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).